 - Allergies or blocked nose: Not being able to breathe through your nose due to allergies or being in a stuffy or dry room may contribute to more mouth breathing, which triggers the autonomic nervous system when sleeping.
-When this is switched on muscle activity is out of your control and bruxism may be more likely to occur.
+When this is switched on, muscle activity is under less of your voluntary control, and bruxism may be more likely to occur.

 - Smoking: Bruxism is twice as common in smokers than non-smokers. [v]

-- Excessive Alcohol or Caffeine: These can reduce the quality of your sleep, overstimulate and cause or exacerbate bruxism.
+- Excessive Alcohol or Caffeine: These substances can reduce the quality of your sleep and trigger bruxism.

-- Illness: Physical stress or illness, poor nutrition may also be a contributing cause.
+- Illness: Physical illness and poor nutrition can be a contributor.

 - Dehydration: Insufficient fluids throughout the day may worsen bruxism.

 - Sleep Disorders: Sleep bruxism is considered a type of sleep disorder.
-It can also be caused by other sleep disorders such as sleep apnea and snoring.
+It can also be associated with other sleep disorders such as sleep apnea and snoring.
 When the body approaches deep sleep, muscles are required to fully relax.
-This can cause problems in some cases for the airways.
-The tongue when fully relaxed expands significantly.
+This can cause problems in some cases to maintain fully patent airways (i.e. an open path between the lungs and the outside air).
+For example, the tongue when fully relaxed expands significantly.
 Another potential airway impediment is the relaxed jaw.